-A jail (or, for our British friends, a gaol) refers to a small, temporary holding facility—run by local governments and supervised by county sheriff departments—that is designed to detain recently arrested people who have committed a minor offense or misdemeanor.
+A jail refers to a small, temporary holding facility—run by local governments and supervised by county sheriff departments—that is designed to detain recently arrested people who have committed a minor offense or misdemeanor.
 A person can also be held in jail for an extended period of time if the sentence for their offense is less than a year.
-There are currently 3163 local jail facilities in the United States.
+As of 2007, there are nearly 3000 local jail facilities in the United States.

 A jail is different from the similarly temporary “lockup”—sort of like “pre-jail”—which is located in local police departments and holds offenders unable to post bail, people arrested for public drunkenness who are kept until they are sober, or, most importantly, offenders waiting to be processed into the jail system.

 A prison, on the other hand, is usually a large state- or federal-run facility meant to house people convicted of a serious crime or felony, and whose sentences for those crimes surpass 365 days.
 A prison could also be called a “penitentiary,” among other names.

 To be put in a state prison, a person must be convicted of breaking a state law.
 To be put in a federal prison, a person must be convicted of breaking federal law.
 Basic amenities in a prison are more extensive than in a jail because, obviously, an inmate is likely to spend more than a year of his or her life confined inside a prison.
 As of 2012, there were 4575 operating prisons in the U.S.—the most in the world.
 The country with the second highest number of operating prisons is Russia.